antihax/BitWiseFramework/docs/class_bit_stream_writer.md

 **Return**: True if the write was successful, false otherwise.

 **Note**: Aligned writes should not be used unless needed such as deep serialization however no compression takes place with these style of writes.
 Use sparingly.
-Writes an integer value to the bitstream, aligning the bitstream first.

 ### function WriteAligned